top of page

 Communist Gourmet cover.jpg

-The Bulgarian edition of Communist Gourmet (Oct 2014) was announced to be N6 best selling book for 2014&2015.
+The Bulgarian edition of Communist Gourmet (October 2014) was ranked the 6th best-selling Bulgarian book for 2014 and 2015.

 “‘You are what you eat,’ as the famous saying goes, and there is much truth to it.
 Yet, food creates not only individuals but whole societies, cultures, and political systems.
 In her well-researched and incisive study of food and eating practices in Communist-era Bulgaria, Albena Shkodrova has managed to give us a new and unconventional kind of history of that period, a history from below, or should we say, a history straight from the gut.
 This is an important contribution to food studies which tells us that in fact what we eat is politics.”